The Canmore Folk Music Festival takes place in Centennial Park and at the Miners’ Union Hall in the heart of downtown Canmore

 Fifth Street Closure

 Please note that Fifth Street will be closed between Fifth and Sixth Avenues for the duration of the festival.
-Access to this portion of Fifth Street is limited to booth vendors, committee heads, performers and local residents in possession of the appropriate parking passes.
+Access to this portion of Fifth Street is limited to vendors, coordinators, performers and local residents in possession of the appropriate parking passes.
 There are no exceptions.

 Portable washrooms are located on the west side of the permanent washrooms, close to the Artisan Vendor Booth area.
 Please leave them as clean as possible.
-If toilet paper needs to be replenished, please inform a volunteer.
+If supplies need to be replenished, please inform a volunteer.

-There are four “re-hydration stations” located throughout the park – one in center field, one near the front gate and one either end of the Food Vendor row.
+There are four “hydration stations” located throughout the park – one in center field, one near the front gate and one either end of the Food Vendor row.
 Please refill your bottles there, and please be respectful of the equipment.
-These are not toys.
 Water in single-use plastic bottles will not be offered for sale anywhere on the site.

 You are welcome to bring your own picnic lunch to the festival, but security staff may inspect your cooler at the gate for alcoholic beverages.
 Please adhere to our Zero Waste policies and pack your food in reusable or recyclable containers, or take your garbage home with you.